 Why: Mahoney State Park is full of things to do.
 It’s not a particularly great place for hiking, but there are some trails and they are pretty easy.
 There’s a paved path around the park, too, though it’s not very shade.
 One highlight for kids is the trail near the lookout tower, which leads you to an overlook where you might catch a train passing by.

 Tip: Bring a swimsuit and cool off at the park’s amazing aquatic center after your hike.
 Or, keep the trail theme going and go on a horseback ride at Mahoney.

-More hiking near Omaha ideas to add to your list
+More places for hiking near Omaha

 There are a few state parks within 60 miles of Omaha that are said to have excellent hiking trails.
 I can’t vouch for them having not actually hiked them with kids.
 However, if you’re eager to find new places, check out Indian Cave State Park and Schramm Park, both located in southeastern Nebraska.